21 March 2018

 Presentation—David Jacobs: Net Metering: Definition, Design and Considerations for Implementation

-The Clean Energy Solutions Center, in partnership with the African Association for Rural Electrification (Club-ER), is hosting a no-cost webinar on incentives for regulation of self-consumption via net metering programs.
+The Clean Energy Solutions Center, in partnership with the African Association for Rural Electrification (Club-ER), hosted this webinar on incentives for regulation of self-consumption via net metering programs.

 - Definition of net metering (and net billing)